TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 My 2nd year net revenue increased to $100,134, again after Apple's cut.

-While nowhere close to TechCrunch success, I'm extremely proud of how well it's turned out (and our [customers seem to like it, too]({{ root_url }}/assets/images/5-stars.png)
+While nowhere close to TechCrunch success, I'm extremely proud of how well it's turned out, and our [customers seem to like it, too]({{ root_url }}/assets/images/5-stars.png).
-).

-(Last year I wrote a post about [the first year]({{ root_url }}/my-first-year-in-the-app-store) but quick summary since you're busy: I made a Spanish Bible app for $500.
+(Last year I wrote a post about [the first year]({{ root_url }}/my-first-year-in-the-app-store) but here's a quick summary since you're busy: I made a Spanish Bible app for $500.
 It did $1,500 in revenue the first month and has grown ever since.)

-I tweeted last week asking what people want to hear about and some said they wanted detailed numbers, so here you go.
+Last week I tweeted asking what people wanted to hear about and some said they wanted detailed numbers, so here you go.
 All numbers are after Apple's 30%:

 **Best Month – Sales**
 January – $11,358.85